OMP Racing

 OMP Racing Spa (Officine Meccaniche Percivale) is a manufacturer of motorsport safety equipment and racing car accessories founded in 1973 and based in the area of Genoa, Italy.

 History

-The company was founded by the three Percivale brothers (Claudio, Piergiorgio and Roberto) in 1973 and initially produced only rally car accessories such as rollbars and tail pipes.
-In the Eighties the company began producing equipment for drivers (suits, gloves, boots, helmets etc.).
-Since 2008 the company's majority share is owned by brothers Paolo and Alberto Delprato.
+The OMP Racing Spa company was founded in 1973 by three brothers: Claudio, Piergiorgio and Roberto Percivale.
+It initially produced only rally car accessories such as rollbars and tailpipes.
+In the 1980s, the company began producing equipment for drivers (suits, gloves, boots, helmets etc.).
+Since 2008, the company's majority share is owned by brothers Paolo and Alberto Delprato.

-On 11th December 2019 OMP Racing announces it has acquired the majority shares in Bell Racing Helmets Group.
+On 11 December 2019, OMP Racing announced that it had acquired the majority shares in Bell Racing Helmets Group.